pulsar-edit/documentation/docs/developing-for-pulsar/handling-uris.md

 }
 ```

-Notice that the query string arguments are available in the `query` property, but are strings — you'll have to convert to other native types yourself.
+Notice that the query string arguments are available in the `query` property, but are strings — you’ll have to convert to other native types yourself.

 ## Controlling activation deferral

-For performance reasons, adding a `uriHandler` entry to your package's `package.json` will enable _deferred activation_.
+For performance reasons, adding a `uriHandler` entry to your package’s `package.json` will enable _deferred activation_.
 This means that Pulsar will not activate your package until it has a URI for it to handle — at which point it will activate your package and then immediately call the URI handler method.
 If you want to disable the deferred activation, ensuring your package is activated upon startup, you can add `"deferActivation": false` to the URI handler config:

 ```json
 "uriHandler": {